 Veering between artistic endeavour and pseudo-scientific enquiry (whilst making no claims in either field), Dog Photographs is a critique of the creative process.

 The work is located at the moment of photographic capture, in this case subcontracted out to the domestic dog, Canis familiaris.
 To facilitate this event a dog proof mobile studio is set up on a local dog walking route.
 Passing dogs are invited to participate.
 Some approach the job with enthusiasm, others are far too excitable.
 Some just want to chew their stick.
+A survey of sorts.

 Requiring a photographic strategy to best capture the occasion, we look to the typologists: frontal viewpoint, consistent lighting, minimal editing.
 Objective.
 Impartial.
 Deadpan.
 An approach intended to emphasise photography’s analytical capabilities and provide clear unhampered access to the subject.
 The backdrop isolates the action but leaves crucial details: the stray hand, the muddy paw prints, the scattered dirt.
 Photographic evidence.
 But of what?